 Figures 8b and 8c present the F1-score for ML+E and GOLD for the training and test dataset, respectively.
 We use this measure to highlight the trade-off between the recall improvement and the precision decrease (which, as mentioned, occurred just for a single dataset).
-First, note that the results in the training and test sets are fairly similar (especially in terms of the delta between the original rules set and ours).
-One can also notice that, compared to the original rules set, the F1-score is improved in all cases, even for dataset A with a decreased precision.
+First, note that the results in the training and test sets are fairly similar (especially in terms of the delta between the original rules set and ours), which is exactly what one would like to see.
+One can also notice that, compared to the original rules set, the F1-score is improved in all cases, even for dataset A with a decreased precision, and thus we see here overall trends similar to Figure 8a.